duluca/document-ts/README.md

 [![npm](https://img.shields.io/npm/v/document-ts)](https://www.npmjs.com/package/document-ts)
 [![npm](https://img.shields.io/npm/dt/document-ts)](https://www.npmjs.com/package/document-ts)

-A very thin TypeScript-based MongoDB helper with optional, rich ODM (Object Document Mapper) convenience features
+A lightweight TypeScript MongoDB ODM with standout convenience features like `CollectionFactory` and `findWithPagination`

 > Check out the sample full-stack project [Lemon Mart Server](https://github.com/duluca/lemon-mart-server)

-> Check out my book _Angular 6 for Enterprise-Ready Web Applications_.
-Get it on http://AngularForEnterprise.com.
+> Get the book _Angular for Enterprise-Ready Web Applications_ on https://AngularForEnterprise.com.

 > Looking to containerize MongoDB?
 Checkout [excellalabs/mongo](https://github.com/excellalabs/mongo-docker) for a fully featured Mongo container (with Auth & SSL) inherited from the official Mongo Docker image and instructions on [how to deploy it on AWS](https://gist.github.com/duluca/ebcf98923f733a1fdb6682f111b1a832#file-awc-ecs-access-to-aws-efs-md).

 ## Major Features

+DocumentTS is an ODM (Object Document Mapper) for MongoDB.

 - connect()`

   _MongoDB async connection harness_

-  It can be a challenge to ensure that database connectivity exists, when writing an fully async web application. `connect()` makes it easy to connect to a MongoDB instance and makes it safe to be called simultanously from multiple threads starting up at the same time.
+  It can be a challenge to ensure that database connectivity exists, when writing a fully async web application. `connect()` makes it easy to connect to a MongoDB instance and makes it safe to be called simultaneously from multiple threads starting up simultaneously.
 - `Document` and `IDocument`

   _Base Class and Interface to help define your own models_
 - `CollectionFactory`

-  _Define collections, organize indexes and aggregate queries alongside collection implementation.
+  _Define collections, organize indexes, and aggregate queries alongside collection implementation.
 Below are the convenience features of a DocumentTS collection_
-    -  `get collection` returns the navtive MongoDB collection, so you can directly operate on it
+    -  `get collection` returns the native MongoDB collection, so you can directly operate on it

     ```js
     get collection(): ICollectionProvider<TDocument>
     ```
-    - `aggregate` allows you run a MongoDB aggregation pipeline
+    - `aggregate` allows you to run a MongoDB aggregation pipeline

     ```js
     aggregate(pipeline: object[]): AggregationCursor<TDocument>